starboard-ventures/starboard-verify/README.md

 import "@starboardventures/hardhat-verify";
 ```

-This plugin depend on the `starboardConfig` field to distinguish environments, so if you need to use the Cli tools you need to set the config first.
+This plugin depends on the `starboardConfig` field in your Hardhat config to distinguish between different network environments.
+To use the CLI tools, this config needs to be set up first.

-This is examples of how to set it:
+Here's an example for both the Mainnet and Calibration Testnet:

-* Mainnet:
+Mainnet:
 ```js
 module.exports = {
   solidity: {},